web3-authn/tatchi/docs/deployment/cloudflare-github-actions-setup.md

 The plugin is a no‑op if a `_headers` file already exists (it won’t override your app’s headers).

-Note: The deploy-cloudflare workflow also contains a step named “Add security headers for vite-secure (COOP/COEP + WebAuthn Permissions-Policy)”.
+Note: The deploy-cloudflare workflow may also contain a step that writes `_headers` for the site.
 If you keep that step, it will overwrite the file written by the plugin with equivalent content.
 You can remove the CI step if you prefer to rely solely on the plugin.

 ### 2. Update GitHub Secrets
 Use the project names you created in the GitHub secrets: